dspereira/42Cursus-Inception/README.md

 To ensure everything is working correctly, you can test by opening the provided link with your chosen domain.
 Since you are using OpenSSL, your certificate is self-signed, which may trigger a privacy and security warning in your browser.
 In this case, you will need to bypass this message and proceed to access the website.

 https://example.com

+## Makefile Commands

+### Setting Up and Managing Docker Compose

+- `make all`: Creates necessary directories and starts Docker Compose services in detached mode.
+- `make start`: Starts Docker Compose services in detached mode.
+- `make stop`: Stops Docker Compose services.
+- `make clean`: Stops and removes all containers, images, and volumes created by Docker Compose.
+- `make clean-data`: Stops and removes all containers, images, and volumes created by Docker Compose, as well as deletes any associated data directories.
+- `make re`: Performs a clean operation followed by starting Docker Compose services.
+- `make logs`: Displays logs of Docker Compose services.
+- `make info`: Displays information about Docker Compose services, Docker images, networks, and volumes.

+### Interacting with Docker Containers

+- `make mariadb-it`: Enters an interactive shell session in the MariaDB container.
+- `make nginx-it`: Enters an interactive shell session in the NGINX container.
+- `make wordpress-it`: Enters an interactive shell session in the WordPress container.

 ## Useful Resources